raluca-elena/telemetry-analysis/README.md

 ###AWS Credentials

-AF uses `STS temporary credentials` so you need to have a user that has enabled a policy that authorise you to generate FederatedToken credentials.
+AF uses `STS temporary credentials` so you need to have a user that has enabled a policy that authorise it to generate FederatedToken credentials for your graph.
 More about STS: http://docs.aws.amazon.com/STS/latest/UsingSTS/Welcome.html

-The temporary STS credentials are encrypted so you need to have a public key on your machine and put a private one in the Docker image.
+The temporary STS credentials must be encrypted so you need to have a public key on your machine and put a private one in the Docker image.

 ###Customised Docker Image
 Depending on what you want to execute as a task you need to customize a Docker image.